 Medical intuition can help patients regain a sense of control by bringing attention to areas of well-being and lifestyle where they can become active partners in their health care.
 Such information is rarely offered in conventional health care.
 For example, a medical intuitive may sense a particular change in eating or social patterns that would support healing, or help the patient identify ways to self-nourish.
 Although a medical intuitive does not diagnose in the medical sense, the intuitive may bring awareness to a significant aspect of the condition or an obstacle to healing that is not receiving attention.

-When considering the use of medical intuition, it is important to find an intuitive who is credible and reasonable.
-Such a professional understands that his or her role is supportive rather than authoritative.
+When considering the use of medical intuition, it is important to find an intuitive who is credible and reasonable, one who has clear boundaries and understands he/she is offering perspective only, that ultimately patients need to make the healthcare choices that are meaningful to them.
+Such a professional appreciates that his/her role is supportive rather than authoritative.
 Beware of intuitives who are too sure of themselves or aggressive in sharing their perspectives.
-I practiced for years before I felt comfortable sharing intuition with my clients (again, I would like to draw a clear distinction between practicing Reiki and serving as an intuitive consultant, a distinction which is too often ignored.).
+I practiced for years before I felt comfortable sharing intuition with my clients (again, I would like to draw a clear distinction between practicing Reiki and serving as an intuitive consultant, a distinction too often ignored.).
 As in the use of any consultant, the client should never turn over responsibility for decision-making.
 An intuitive consultation can support the decision-making process by bringing insight into larger issues and raising meaningful questions which the patient must answer for himself.

 Intensive Healing Retreats

 Retreat is a time-honored approach for creating profound life changes.
 Withdrawing from the busyness of contemporary lifestyle for a period of time to deepen our inner engagement is an investment that yields powerful dividends.
 Retreat can be as simple as an evening or morning spent in silence and contemplation and without ringing phones, or it can be something longer and more structured.